AfrahAyub/lab-aws-zero-trust/README.md

 - Start the lab on your designated Qwiklab account.
 - Login to the AWS Console using the provided credentials and set up  IAM roles
-- Subscribe to the Palo Alto Networks VM-Series PAYG and Panorama appliances on the AWS Marketplace.
+- Subscribe to the Palo Alto Networks VM-Series PAYG on the AWS Marketplace.
 - Deploy lab environment using Terraform

 ## Start qwiklabs lab environment and login to AWS